 |Colors||Blue 7 white|

 Two alarms allow you to set either weekday and weekend wake-up times or main sleep and nap time.
-However, there is no nap time timer function.
+In addition, there is a snooze timer function.

 - It’s simple for young children to comprehend.